Building HIPAA compliant messaging solution using QuickBlox API

 QuickBlox provides full support for anonymous sessions.
 Its automatic logoff procedures can prevent unauthorized users from accessing ePHI.
 It helps to end any session after a set period of inactivity.
 To continue, the user would have to re-enter the password or authenticate in some other way.

 To ensure information security, you need not only protect the on-device data but also take care of transmission security.
-Standard messaging services are open to access by mobile companies.
+Standard message services are open to access by mobile companies.
 But the HIPAA compliant message app ensures that third parties do not get PHI at all.
 Encrypting your traffic, you make sure that the malicious cannot access the data by traffic interception.
-QuickBlox HIPAA compliant message services use strong encryption standards and send your traffic through connections protected by security protocols.
+QuickBlox HIPAA compliant message applications use strong encryption standards and send your traffic through connections protected by security protocols.

-To enhance security, QuickBlox supports the HTTPS protocol to work with our API, as well as Secure XMPP, Secure Bosh, and Secure WebSockets.
+QuickBlox supports the HTTPS protocol to work with our API, as well as Secure XMPP, Secure Bosh, and Secure WebSockets.
 Finally, QuickBlox advanced the HIPAA implementation between the application and database layer using native AWS tools.

 We use database-native encryption to prevent the direct reading of database files.
 You can also store your sensitive data in S3 that provides both server-side and client-side encryption.
 Your files will be replicated and backed up, so you will be able to retrieve them any time you need.

-To prevent database corruption or PHI damaging as a result of a server crash, HIPAA requires backup of sensitive data.
+To prevent database corruption or PHI damaging as a result of a server crash, HIPAA messaging compliance requires backup of sensitive data.
 Backup systems create, store, and manage the copies to ensure their recovery in case of a failure.

-QuickBlox provides the necessary steps to create and implement the disposal policies, procedures to follow HIPAA regulations.
+QuickBlox provides the necessary steps to create and implement the disposal policies, procedures to follow HIPAA secure messaging regulations.
 We offer a backup PHI to safeguard our clients from ransomware and cyber attacks.
 You can choose a cloud backup service or an offline backup solution according to your needs.
 You can also configure the system so that it destroys the data and backups automatically or on request.

 QuickBlox offers the following options for Data Backup Storage.

-QuickBlox solutions installed on your systems perform the backups and handle the backup process.
+QuickBlox HIPAA compliant communication solutions installed on your systems perform the backups and handle the backup process.
 You access the solution via a graphical interface provided with the appliance.
 This is the best option for quick backups of small systems.
 It is designed for the recovery of individual files or systems in the event of software failure.

 With a centralized NAS (Network Attached Storage), SAN (Storage Area Network), or a simple network share, you can store many or all company backups in one place.
 In case of a virus attack or data corruption, you quickly restore your data.